 The shortage of child and adolescent psychiatrists is well documented nationally and in Ohio, making novel efforts to improve the impact of existing psychiatric resources all the more important, especially in rural and under served areas.
 Existing studies and surveys of clinicians document many barriers to specialty referral, with only a minority of referred youth with mental disorders ever seeing a behavioral health specialist.
 Using telemedicine to deliver mental health services within general medical settings has the potential to improve access to care by decreasing stigma, improving patient compliance with specialty referral and broadening the scope of patients and families who can be effectively managed.

-To learn more about the use of telemedicine with Nationwide Children’s Psychiatry and Community Behavioral Health, or to find out how your hospital can partner with us, download the Behavioral Health Services Telemedicine Fact Sheet or the Telemedicine at Nationwide Children's Brochure, or please contact:
+To learn more about the use of telemedicine with Nationwide Children’s Psychiatry and Community Behavioral Health, or to find out how your hospital can partner with us, download the Behavioral Health Services Telemedicine Fact Sheet or please contact:

 Phone: (614) 355-0712